 When you tan your skin, you are actually damaging it.
 The small brown marks and freckles left behind as your tan fades are signs that the damage has not healed.
 A course of medical skin peels will fade or even eliminate pigmentation, restoring smoother, even-toned skin.

-About the size of a thick marker pen and with lots of tiny (one-use disposable) needles, dermapen is great for treating fine lines and pigmentation caused by sun exposure.
+About the size of a thick marker pen and with lots of tiny (one-use disposable) needles, Dermapen is great for treating fine lines and pigmentation caused by sun exposure.
+This process is also known as micro-needling.

 Dermapen works on the principle that creating tiny wounds in the skin stimulates the skin’s own natural repair mechanism.
 As the skin repairs, tone and texture are greatly improved.